How to Implement and Redesign Sales Incentives for Employees 🏆

-Digital Channel Adaptations
+4. Digital Channel Adaptations

 Less traditional salespeople are becoming more involved in the process as a result of less common channels that are being used, such as digital platforms.
 Sticking to conventional methods can leave them out despite them being key players in the sale.
 Therefore, incentives can be given to those that help facilitate or act as consultants for sales made through digital channels.
 For example, a client purchases a product online.
 Though the sales process was completed digitally, customers might’ve been introduced to the company at sales runs or webinars.
 Hence, rewards should go to the staff who leads these events.

-For a comprehensive view on organisational design,
+For a comprehensive view of organisational design,

-Are you a business in needs of help to align your pricing strategy, people and operations to deliver an immediate impact on profit?
+Are you a business in need of help to align your pricing strategy, people and operations to deliver an immediate impact on profit?

 If so, please call (+61) 2 9000 1115.

 You can also email us at firstname.lastname@example.org if you have any further questions.